-That morning Jessica dreamed of a place, just an empty void.
+That morning Jessica dreamed of a place…no, really it was just an empty void.
 In this place she could do what she wanted and did not have to work for others.
 Jessica found herself at a loss.
 Without others telling her what needed to get done, or having chores of her own to do, she wanted to do something, but could not figure out just what.
 She had no direction.
 As thoughts popped into her head, things would appear.

-She thought of watching television or surfing the internet, but as soon as she saw the screen that just didn’t sound appealing.
+She thought of watching television or surfing the internet, but as soon as she saw the screen popped into existence in front of her, that just didn’t sound appealing.
 So Jessica tried playing a game, but she was so uninterested she wasn’t even following along.
 After sitting to think for awhile, she realized that her chair was uncomfortable and started to think of ways to improve it.

 After putting a great deal of thought into the dimensions of the cushion and the perfect ratio of cushion to stability, she began thinking about to how that new perfectly engineered chair could be made aesthetically pleasing as well.
 As soon as she had this thought she gave herself a good faceplam.
 People had said that her engineering degree was at odds with her interior design minor.
 After years of defending this choice as “diverse” and “well rounded” she had finally found a way to use them together.

 Usually people are an expert in either how to make something either look good or be functional.
 Then they have to work with a different expert to bring in the other half.
 This means that one or the other is an afterthought, but she had it all!

 Jessica awoke to find her eureka moment crushed by the realization that this would still not get her a career.
 Anyone looking to hire wanted an expert, not a jack-of-all-trades.
 She sighed again and wished that her bed could just swallow her up so she could escape the real world.